stackrox/collector/docs/design-overview.md

 ## Data gathering methods
 ### Kernel drivers
-Collector leverages eBPF probes and kernel modules for gathering data directly from the kernel.
+Collector leverages a CO-RE eBPF probe and eBPF probes and kernel modules for gathering data directly from the kernel.

 #### Driver candidates